Tike185/CS-207-Final-project/README.md

 # Planned features:
-I want to add a third button thatwould function as a snooze button by adding an extra 10 minutes to the Alarm time.
+I want to add a third button thatvwould function as a snooze button by adding an extra 10 minutes to the Alarm time.

 # Bugs: